 Beginning in March, however, Telarc’s new SACD releases will all be multichannel discs with parallel stereo SACD program and Redbook CD program at an expected price of around $25.

 Telarc will also add its name to the DVD-A list with its first three introductions in February, followed by a fourth in March and 11 more on a staggered basis through October.

 The growing availability of DVD-A software, said JVC video general manager Jerry Barbera, will likely spur retailers to display more DVD players in their audio departments.
-Today, he said, DVD-A/V player "in most cases are sold as a video product, but with the availability of DVD-Audio software, it will probably show up in both [audio and video] areas."
+Today, he said, DVD-A/V player “in most cases are sold as a video product, but with the availability of DVD-Audio software, it will probably show up in both areas.”

 The DVD-Video players of traditional hi-fi companies have also turned up in audio departments, particularly if they’re five-disc changers that are also positioned as CD changers, Barbera said.

 Here’s what dealers will find to display in the department of their choice:

 Aiwa: The company’s first DVD-A/V player will be a five-disc carousel that also plays MP3-encoded CDs.
 It’s due in the fall at a price that hasn’t been determined.